top of page

 Aristotle on Friendship and Loving the Good Haplos (in progress)

-The Grounds of Moral Obligations in Aquinas's Natural Law Ethics (under review)
+The Grounds of Moral Obligations in Aquinas's Natural Law Ethics (email for draft)

 Notre Dame Moral Theology Colloquium, invited 2/17/16